On the lack of colimits in various categories arising in pointfree topology and algebraic logic: Introduction

 \section{Introduction}

 Boolean algebras and Heyting algebras are some of the most studied classes of algebras in algebraic logic.
-It is well known that both form a variety, thus allowing the use of powerful tools from universal algebra in their study.
+It is well known that both classes are closed under homomorphic images, subalgebras, and products, hence form a variety.
+This allows the use of powerful tools from universal algebra in their study.
 The situation changes when we restrict our attention to the categories $\CBA$ of complete boolean algebras with complete boolean morphisms and $\CHA$ of complete Heyting algebras with complete Heyting morphisms.
 Indeed, it is a classic result from the 1960s that the free complete boolean algebra on countably many generators does not exist \cite{Gai64,Hal64}.
 De Jongh \cite{DeJ80} proved that already the two-generated free complete Heyting algebra does not exist (see also \cite{BK24}).
-Thus, neither $\CBA$ nor $\CHA$ is a variety.
-We recall that a variety is a class of algebras closed under homomorphic images, subalgebras, and products.
+Thus, neither $\CBA$ nor $\CHA$ is equivalent to a variety.
 Natural generalizations of varieties are quasi-varieties (classes of algebras closed under isomorphisms, subalgebras, products, and ultraproducts), which further generalize to prevarieties (classes of algebras closed under isomorphisms, subalgebras, and products).
 It is well known that each prevariety viewed as a category is complete and cocomplete (see, e.g., \cite[Thm.~IV.2.1.3 and IV.2.2.3]{SR99}).
 Therefore, each category that is not cocomplete is not equivalent to a prevariety.
 Consequently, neither $\CBA$ nor $\CHA$ is equivalent to even a prevariety.

-There are other natural morphisms to consider between complete boolean algebras and complete Heyting algebras.
+There are other natural morphisms to consider between complete boolean algebras and between complete Heyting algebras.
 For example, we can look at the category of complete boolean algebras with boolean morphisms between them, as well as the category of complete Heyting algebras with Heyting morphisms, or, more generally, bounded lattice morphisms between them.
-We show that neither of these categories is equivalent to a prevariety, and further generalize this to prove that the category of Heyting algebras with bounded lattice morphisms between them is also not equivalent to a prevariety.
+We show that none of these categories is equivalent to a prevariety, and further generalize this to prove that the category of Heyting algebras with bounded lattice morphisms between them is also not equivalent to a prevariety.